-Landlords often ask tenants to prove that they have a guarantor who will pay their rent in the event of lapsed payments.
-A guarantor is generally a relative of the tenant, although this person can be a friend, who will commit to paying the tenant's rent in the event that he/she is unable to do so.
+Landlords often ask tenants to prove that they have a guarantor (generally a relative or a friend of the tenant), who will commit to paying the tenant's rent in the event that he/she is unable to do so.
 If you do not have a relative who can act as a guarantor for you then there are various specialist agencies you can consult.